 2. Paul Holmes tells us about his incredible journey from the night of a train wreck, through PTSD and depression and out the other side

 3. The wives and partners of servicemen with post-traumatic stress disorder on how they live with the terrifying condition

 4. Lisa French was on the London bus that was attacked in the July 7 bombings.
 Two years later, she was diagnosed with post-traumatic stress disorder

 5. Andy, an ex-fire officer, describes his experience of post-traumatic stress disorder (PTSD) and how the right treatment has helped him to move on

-Please refer to the EMDR articles suitable for the layman on my Home Page of this website – Click Here - and also see my chosen list of trauma-related books, helpful for the layman, in the footer of this and each page ...... there is no extra charge for ordering these books from Amazon via this website.
+Please refer to the EMDR articles suitable for the layman on my Home Page of this website – Click Here - and also see my chosen list of trauma-related books, helpful for the layman, on the page called "Books" ...... there is no extra charge to you for ordering these books via this website.